EntropicPhys/bwh_community/bwhsingle/Readme.md

-# Bifurcation Analysis of a Trait-Based Community Model
+# Bifurcation Analysis of a Single-Species Model

 This repository contains MATLAB code for generating bifurcation diagrams in a single-species model.